What you can earn

 After graduation

-After completion of this endorsement, you will be qualified to teach in a target language (Spanish, Mandarin, Japanese, etc.) in a bilingual or Dual Language classroom setting.
+After completion of this endorsement, and take the West-E 050 exam, you will be qualified to teach in a target language (Spanish, Mandarin, Japanese, etc.) in a bilingual or Dual Language classroom setting.

 Let's connect